 As a professional artist, Agnes has exhibited her artworks in over 36 exhibitions - 11 solo exhibitions and over 25 group shows - and presented at various artist talks.
 Her paintings have been purchased by the University of the Arts London, H2O Venture Partners in Oxford, Clink Street Properties in London and the University of Copenhagen (donation), as well as private houses in the UK, Poland, the Netherlands, Hong Kong and New Zealand.
 More information about her art practice: agnieszkamlicka.com

-Agnieszka has previously lived in Italy, the UK, the Netherlands and Poland, before making Copenhagen her home.
-Aside of running Visual Agency and bringing people together whenever possible, Agnieszka is active in the reuse, recycle and share economies, she loves to dance outdoors in public spaces, and she enjoys good literature on utopian and distopian futures.
+Agnes has previously lived in Italy, New Zealand, the UK, the Netherlands, and Poland, before making Copenhagen her home.
+Aside of running Visual Agency and bringing people together whenever possible, Agnes is active in the reuse, recycle and share economies, she loves to dance outdoors in public spaces, and she enjoys good literature on utopian and distopian futures.

-Mlicka, A., 2020 (forthcoming).
+Mlicka, A., 2021.
 ‘Visual agency: Participatory painting as a method for spatial negotiation’, in ‘Visual Research Methods in Architecture’, ed.
 Igea Troiani and Suzanne Ewing.
 Bristol: Intellect Books. pp. 300-316.